MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-17/README.md

 -**Timeline:** The timeline for the research area is 2023.

--**API Access:**

-Declaration : The API keys are securely stored in environment variables and have been excluded from version control by including them in the .gitignore file.
+-**API Access:** (1).Declaration : The API keys are securely stored in environment variables and have been excluded from version control by including them in the .gitignore file.
+(2).
 Guidance about how to get API access is provided in "distance_train_station.ipynb" in "notebook" folder.

 Step 1 : To run the pipeline, please visit the "notebook" folder and run the files in order: